Batman: Legends of the Dark Knight: Specials and spin-offs

 There are three annual Batman: Legends of the Dark Knight Halloween Specials written by Jeph Loeb with art by Tim Sale, which were reprinted in Batman: Haunted Knight; the popularity of these led to the three miniseries Batman: The Long Halloween #1-13, Batman: Dark Victory #0-13 and Catwoman: When in Rome #1-6.

 The short-lived series Legends of the DC Universe was based on the concept of Batman: Legends of the Dark Knight, but instead of Batman, it featured a rotating roster of other DC superheroes.

-The Batman: Mitefall special used the modern version of Bat-Mite, who first appeared in Batman: Legends of the Dark Knight #38, to parody the Knightfall story line.
+The Batman: Mitefall special used the modern version of Bat-Mite, who first appeared in Batman: Legends of the Dark Knight #38, to parody the Knightfall storyline.

 The trade paperback Batman: Four of a Kind chronicles Batman's four first meetings with the Batman villains the Riddler, the Scarecrow, the Man-Bat and Poison Ivy.
 These stories were printed in the 1995 "Year One" Annuals of the four Batman comic book series of the time: Detective Comics, Batman, Batman: Legends of the Dark Knight and Batman: Shadow of the Bat, respectively.